devnup/ts-framework-notification/docs.old/template.md

 - `unsubscribe`: Optional.
   - `label`: Override the unsubscribe label, defaults to: "Unsubscribe".
   - `url`: The destination url for the Unsubscribe link.

-## Sending with a Custom Template

-// TODO